Military communications: Military communications equipment

 In the middle 20th century radio equipment came to dominate the field.
 Many modern pieces of military communications equipment are built to both encrypt and decode transmissions and survive rough treatment in hostile climates.
 They use different frequencies to send signals to other radio stations to communicate.
 Radios have played a major role in military communication.
 Since they are capable of sending radio waves to transmit voice signals over long distances.
 This can be helpful for communication on the battlefield since it is a good way to send messages undetected over long distances.
 Radios are also very reliable because even in harsh weather conditions they are still able to help communicate among the soldiers.
 Militaries still use radios and continue to improve the technology because of their durability and reliability for military communication.
+Spelling alphabets such as the NATO phonetic alphabet are used to aid radio communications by reducing ambiguity between letters.

 Military communications – or "comms" – are activities, equipment, techniques, and tactics used by the military in some of the most hostile areas of the earth and in challenging environments such as battlefields, on land (compare radio in a box), underwater and also in air.
 Military comms include command, control and communications and intelligence and were known as the C3I model before computers were fully integrated.
 The U.S. Army expanded the model to C4I when it recognized the vital role played by automated computer equipment to send and receive large, bulky amounts of data.

 In the modern world, most nations attempt to minimize the risk of war caused by miscommunication or inadequate communication.
 As a result, military communication is intense and complicated and often motivates the development of advanced technology for remote systems such as satellites.
 Satellites have been improving and are being used more and more for communication.
 They are being made to have higher transmission capacity to help with their communication abilities.
 The military is upgrading satellites to be immune to interference during combat operations.
 This advancement will establish stable, high-quality information highways for long distance communication.
 Aircraft are also beneficial for communication, both crewed and uncrewed, as well as computers.
 Computers and their varied applications have revolutionized military comms.
 Although military communication is designed for warfare, it also supports intelligence-gathering and communication between adversaries, and thus sometimes prevents war.

 The six categories of military comms are: